HL7/ebm/input/pagecontent/otherprofiles.md

 Extensions are provided for searchStrategy, systematicReviewEligibilityCriteria, numberOfStudiesIdentified, numberOfStudiesIncluded, includedStudy, excludedStudy, and resultAsComposition.

+### ResearchStudySupport Profile of DocumentReference Resource

+The **[ResearchStudySupport Profile][ResearchStudySupport]** is a Profile of <b>DocumentReference Resource</b> and is used to classify the type of document used to support a research study.

 ### RecommendationAction Profile of ActivityDefinition Resource

 The **[RecommendationAction Profile][RecommendationAction]** is a Profile of <b>ActivityDefinition Resource</b> and is used for a recommendation from a clinical practice guideline.